drei01/pricing-saas/content/blog/best-payment-gateways.md

 Choosing the best Payment Gateway is definitely not the easiest choice to make!
 That’s why we decided to provide a cohesive roadmap to navigate you and your company through the individual differences of every major payment gateway out there.

+Still looking to understand the basics?
+Check out our [guide to accepting payments online](/blog/2022-05-03-how-to-accept-online-payments-on-your-website/)

 In the early days of running a software company, collecting payments was pretty straightforward.
 The customer was buying a license for the software and they get the product (through download or CD).

 Jump to today where most (even all) software companies are using a SaaS business model, things are not so simple.
 As the complexity of services and software is advancing, so does the pricing for those products.